Tati, Prince of Kosovo

 Tati Essad Murad Kryeziu, Prince of Kosova (24 December 1923 – 17 August 1993) was the heir presumptive to the throne of Albania from the creation of monarchy, under King Zog I, on 1 September 1928 prior to the birth of Crown Prince Leka on 5 April 1939.

-Tati Kryeziu was born in Tirana the son of Princess Nafijé Zogu and Ceno Bey Kryeziu.
+Tati Kryeziu was born in Tirana, the son of Princess Nafijé Zogu and Ceno Bey Kryeziu.
+His uncle presented Tati as a potential successor; Tati was made a general at the age of four and was often featured in official photographs, standing beside King Zog in military dress.